At a glance

 Pneumothorax (new-mo-thorax) is an abnormal accumulation of air in the pleural cavity which is between the lungs and the chest wall.
 Normally there is a small amount of serous fluid in the pleural space which acts as a lubricant during breathing.
 Air entering the pleural space means there is less room for the lungs to expand when the cat inhales and causes the lung(s) to collapse (which is why you the term collapsed lung is often used when describing pneumothorax).

 It may be primary or secondary.
 Primary occurs in otherwise healthy cats; secondary is usually the result of an underlying condition.

 Pneumothorax may develop in cats of any age, sex or breed.
 Cats who roam (particularly intact males) may be at greater risk of traumatic pneumothorax due to their susceptibility to roam and get into fights.

 There are three classifications of pneumothorax in cats depending on the cause.

 Pneumothorax can affect one or both of the lungs, bilateral (both lungs) is more common and can be open or closed.
-Air can enter the pleural space in one of two ways, from a penetrating wound through the thoracic wall, which allows air to enter from the outside (open), or air leaking from respiratory tract or esophagus into the pleural space (closed).
+Air enters the pleural space in one of two ways, from a penetrating wound through the thoracic wall, which allows air to enter from the outside (open), or air leaking from respiratory tract or esophagus into the pleural space (closed).